02: Herisau to Wattwil

 Further on, the trodden earth reappears in the meadows, punctuated by isolated farms here and there.

 Then, the Via Jacobi wanders through the twists and turns of Niederried.
 Here, the blurry boundaries of hamlets merge.
-A path descends into the grass, through a grove of spruces.
+A trail descends into the grass, through a grove of spruces.

 Crossing the Niderwillbach stream in the heart of the beech wood, it climbs steeply again through the meadows.